-6 Things You Need to Know About the Risk of Breast Implants Right Now
+5 Things You Need to Know About the Risk of Breast Implants

 By Rethink Breast Cancer December 4 2018

-Making an informed choice requires knowing all the facts so we’ve consulted the experts and here are the top 6 things you need to know about breast implants right now.
+Making an informed decision requires knowing all the facts, so we’ve consulted the experts and here are the top five things you need to know about breast implants right now.

 While BIA-ALCL can be a very serious disease, and the thought of a second type of cancer is very scary, it’s important to remember that the risk is very low.
 It’s estimated the incidence of BIA-ALCL is between 1 in 3,800 and 1 in 30,000.
 BIA-ALCL typically presents with sudden noticeable swelling of the affected breast.
 When identified early, it is usually fully treatable with implant removal and observation.
 To date, there have been no reported cases of BIA-ALCL with smooth surface breast implants.